codepath/android_guides/Setting-up-Travis-CI.md

    ```

-- Disable container-based builds, which currently only have a maximum of 4GB of memory, whereas standard versions have a max of 7.5GB of memory:
+- Disable container-based builds, which currently only have a maximum of 4GB of memory, whereas standard versions have a max of 7.5GB of memory (according to this [doc](https://docs.travis-ci.com/user/ci-environment/)):

   ```yaml
   sudo: required